anchored - a deck for healing | digital booklet & cards + printable deck

 Along the way, I checked in with Black, Indigenous, and people of color in my life and asked for their feedback: would they rather see more representation (even if it was coming from a white person) or did they think I should stay in my lane and stay away from using bodies that do not reflect my experience?
 Overwhelmingly, the response was the former; that as someone with my platform, I had a responsibility to address the lack of representation and not continue to center whiteness.
 I won’t lie, I still feel uncertain about whether this was the right choice to make – and I know that there will be folks out there who disagree with me and the humans in my life.
 No culture is a monolith.
 And as a white person, I can see that there is still work for me to do around unlearning perfectionism and accepting that I cannot please everyone.
 To address the complexities of profiting off of this deck, I will be redistributing 5% of profits to mutual aid calls from Black, Indigenous, and people of color.

-Soft Magic #1 - Understanding Our Trauma Responses (Digital edition)
+Soft Magic #2 - Healing Ourselves & Our World (Digital edition)

 $8.00